Estimating means of bounded random variables by betting: Proofs of main results

-\begin{proof} The proof proceeds in three steps.
-First we show that $\Kcal_t^\pm(\mu)$ is upper-bounded by nonnegative martingale starting at one.
+\begin{proof}[\myproofname{Theorem~\ref{theorem:hedgedCS}}] The proof proceeds in three steps.
+First we show that $\Kcal_t^\pm(\mu)$ is upper-bounded by test martingale.
 Second, we apply the 4-step procedure in Theorem~\ref{theorem:4step} to get a CS for $\mu$.
 Third and finally, we invoke Lemma~\ref{lemma:convexityOfHedged} to conclude that the CS is indeed convex at each time $t$.

 \paragraph{Step 1.} We first upper bound $\Kcal_t^\pm(m)$ as follows: